We have extensive information on our website and in our FAQs, but if you can't find what you're looking for feel free to contact us.

 As a benefit of being part of this project, we are offering residents in the demonstration area an opportunity to have a free gas appliance audit to ensure your gas appliances are installed correctly and working safely and efficiently.
 Contact us to register your interest in the appliance audit.

-The gas blend will consist of 5% renewable hydrogen and natural gas.
+The gas blend consist of 5% renewable hydrogen by volume and natural gas.

-No, we will not go beyond 5% renewable hydrogen blend for the duration of the project.
+No, we will not go beyond 5% renewable hydrogen blend for the five year duration of the project.

 Outside of this project, we will look to increase volumes of renewable gas supplied via our networks and reduce carbon emissions.